 Our success following these Acquisitions will depend in part upon our ability, and the ability of Vectura Fertin Pharma, to maintain business relationships.
 Uncertainty about the effect of the Acquisitions on customers, suppliers, employees and other constituencies of each of Fertin Pharma and Vectura, may have a material adverse effect on us and/or the businesses that we have acquired with the proposed Acquisitions.
 Customers, suppliers and others who do business with Vectura Fertin Pharma may delay or defer business decisions, decide to terminate, modify or renegotiate their relationships, or take other actions as a result of the Acquisitions, which could negatively affect the revenues, earnings and cash flows of our company or the businesses that we have acquired with these Acquisitions.
+Regulatory changes may have an impact on the development and/or commercialization of products which originate from the Vectura Fertin Pharma value chain, as well as our revenues, earnings and cash flow.
 If we are unable to maintain the business and operational relationships of Vectura Fertin Pharma, our financial position, results of operations or cash flows upon combining with these companies could be adversely affected.